edtireli/p-brain/README.md

 ## Workflow details
 The automated workflow mirrors the structure shown below.
 Gray boxes are completely unsupervised; white boxes correspond to manual overrides when running in manual or pseudo-automatic mode.

-1. **Inputs** – Minimum requirements: 3D T1-weighted structural volume, inversion recovery series (for T1/M0), and a 4D DCE time series.
-Optional diffusion data enables automated FA reporting.
+1. **Inputs** – Minimum requirements: 3D T1-weighted structural volume and a 4D DCE time series acquired with a spoiled gradient echo / fast field echo readout so that the spoiled-GRE signal model applies.
+A dedicated inversion recovery series (default) **or** a multi–flip angle stack can be used for the T1/M0 fit (`IsIR`/`IsVFA` toggles in `utils/parameters.py`).
+If neither is present, vendor-provided T1/M0 maps can be dropped into the dataset tree and referenced via the configuration file.
+Optional diffusion data unlocks the tensor workflow (FA, MD, AD, RD, MO, tensor residuals, parcel tables, tractography seeding, etc.).
 2. **Preprocessing** – Optional PAR/REC conversion via `dcm2niix`, rigid alignment of structural volumes to DCE space, and consistency checks on slice timing.
-3. **T1/M0 fitting** – Trust-region reflective solver fits the inversion recovery signal model with configurable inversion delays and relaxivity (default r1 = 4 s-1 mM-1).
+3. **T1/M0 fitting** – Trust-region reflective solver fits either the inversion recovery or variable flip angle signal model with configurable inversion delays/flip schedules and relaxivity (default r1 = 4 s-1 mM-1).
+Existing T1/M0 maps can bypass the fitting stage entirely when registered to the structural input.
 4. **Input-function extraction** – CNN slice classifier + ROI segmentation detect rICA and SSS.
 Venous curves are cross-correlated and rescaled to the arterial peak, compensating for transit delays and dispersion.
 5. **Tissue ROIs** – FastSurfer-based parcellations (with optional FSL anatomical priors) define cortical GM, subcortical GM, WM, cerebellar lobes, brainstem, and GM/WM boundary masks.
 Affine transforms propagate labels to DCE geometry.
 6. **Signal-to-concentration conversion** – Spoiled-GRE equation transforms signal intensity into gadolinium concentration using fitted T1, M0, flip angle, and TR.
 Guards prevent invalid logarithms or unstable tails.